OpenRC/openrc/BUSYBOX.md

 CONFIG_IP -- The ip applet  doesn't support the "scope" modifier for "ip route add" and "ip address add".

+CONFIG_BB_SYSCTL -- The sysctl applet does not support the --system command line switch.

 There is work to get most of these supported by busybox, so this file will be updated as things change.